SaintofBlood/AeroKlubProject/README.md

 # AeroKlubProject

-Jest to projekt systemu do zarządzania przykładowym aeroklubem.
+This is a system project for managing an example aeroclub.
-Jest to projekt ASP.NET MVC.
+- Made using ASP.NET MVC.
-Biblioteka użyta do ostylowania to Bootstrap ver.4
+- The library used for styling is Bootstrap ver.4
+- Project is using NoUiSlider , wNumb and bootstrap-datepicker.

-## Aktualne funkcje:
+## Working functions:

- - Rezerwowanie lotów
+ - Booking flights
- - Funkcje wykrywające brak możliwości rezerwacji
- - Dodawanie i usuwanie:  samolotów , rezerwacji , mechaników jak i przeglądów samolotów
+ - Functions detecting the lack of reservation
+ - Adding and removing: aircraft, reservations, mechanics and aircraft inspections
- - Tworzenie użytkownika
+ - User creation
- - Panel logowania
+ - Login panel
- - Szyfrowanie haseł użytkowników
- - Wyświetlanie historii lotów
+ - Encryption of user passwords
+ - Displaying flight history

-## Baza danych
+## Database
-Tworzymy ją poprzez Eksplorator serwera , lokalnie.
-Powinna zawierać odpowiednie tabele:
+We create it through the server explorer, locally.
+It should contain the appropriate tables:

 - Reservations
 - Samolots
 - Services
 - Users

-O następujących kodach :
+The following codes:

 #### Reservations